sfztools/sfizz-wiki-archive/OBS-builds.md

 The goal of this file is to tell the builder to perform a series of operations before starting to build.
 The purpose can be to download the remote source archive, or to set the version of the package which is built.

-- `tar_scm`: This clones the git repo and packs the result into a tarball, which makes it a source file of the build.
+- [tar_scm](https://github.com/openSUSE/obs-service-tar_scm/blob/master/tar_scm.service.in): This clones the git repo and packs the result into a tarball, which makes it a source file of the build.
    (this service is marked obsolete, but some target platforms don't allow the newer, so it's kept back on purpose)
-- `recompress`: Applies compression on the created tarball to turn it into `tar.gz` or other
+- [recompress](https://github.com/openSUSE/obs-service-recompress/blob/master/recompress.service): Applies compression on the created tarball to turn it into `tar.gz` or other
-- `set_version`: Sets version in the package build files.
+- [set_version](https://github.com/openSUSE/open-build-service/blob/master/src/api/test/fixtures/backend/services/set_version.service): Sets version in the package build files.
 The version number can be explicit, otherwise it can be created based on the git revision.
-- `download_url`: Download a source file based on URL, and keep it in cache.
+- [download_url](https://github.com/openSUSE/open-build-service/blob/master/src/api/test/fixtures/backend/services/download_url.service): Download a source file based on URL, and keep it in cache.
-- `verify_file`: Apply a check based on hash to the downloaded file.
+- [verify_file](https://github.com/hiberis/obs-service-verify_file/blob/master/verify_file.service): Apply a check based on hash to the downloaded file.

 ### Updating the develop channel